Mobile-App Design

 Task Flow – 1st visit

-I learned what kind of functions we need from research, so the next step is to consider how we organize each function such as “whether is it the same hierarchy?”, “how does the user’s choice relate to habit setting?”.
+I discovered what kind of functions we need from research, so the next step is to consider how we organize each function such as “whether is it the same hierarchy?”, “how does the user’s choice relate to habit setting?”.

 First of all, I made a task flow for the first visitor to understand visually how users act when they start using the app for the first time.